Evolution of coexisting long and short period stellar activity cycles: Introduction

-The fact that the Sun takes a special position in a diagram of $P_{\rm cyc}$ versus $P_{\rm rot}$ (hereafter BV diagram) seems to be in conflict with the results of BST, because in their representation of $P_{\rm rot}/P_{\rm cyc}$ versus $\bra{R'_{\rm HK}}$ (hereafter BST diagram), the Sun falls near the inactive branch.
-One of our aims is therefore to clarify this apparent contradiction.
+The topic of stellar cycle frequencies has received increased attention in recent years with new data of high cadence becoming available, allowing the determination of shorter cycle periods \citep{Metcalfe10,Metcalfe13,Egeland15}.
+Spectropolarimetric surveys also led to measuring magnetic fields \citep{Marsden14}.
+Furthermore, photometric data collected by missions such as {\it Kepler} provided additional activity cycle detections and the measurement of activity levels \citep[e.g.][]{Garcia10,Garcia14,Mathur14,Salabert16a}.
+The question of cycle frequencies has become particularly interesting in connection with the recent discovery of reduced magnetic braking of stars whose activity falls below a certain threshold \citep{vanSaders2016}.
+The Sun happens to fall close to this threshold value ($\log\bra{R'_{\rm HK}}\approx-4.95$), suggesting it therefore to be within a state of transition \citep{MEvS16}.
+This idea has so far only been discussed in the framework of the BV diagram, in which the Sun takes a prominent position.
+One of our aims is therefore to clarify the apparent contradiction to the BST diagram.
 For this purpose, we combine the results from a larger data set, and assess carefully the reliability of all the stars in our sample.
-Furthermore, we begin by considering at first only K~dwarfs, because they tend to have more clearly defined cycle periods.
-We then study F and G~dwarfs, keeping in mind, however, that their cycles tend to be more irregular and therefore the determination of cycle periods is often less certain.
-We then discuss individual stars, first those with two cycles, and then inactive and active stars with just one short and one long cycle, respectively.
-Finally, we consider possible dependencies of the residuals on the thickness of the convection zone, the metallicity, and the age.
+Furthermore, we initially consider only K~dwarfs, because they tend to have more clearly defined cycle periods.
+We then study F and G~dwarfs---keeping in mind, however, that their cycles tend to be more irregular, and therefore the determination of cycle periods is often less certain.
+We then discuss individual stars, first those with two cycles, and then inactive and active stars with just one short or one long cycle, respectively.
+In several cases, we discuss theoretically computed values that would be expected based on our fits.
+Finally, we consider possible dependencies of the residuals on metallicity, age, or thickness of the convection zone.